-School of Social Work Elective Courses: The School of Social Work, in partnership with UHS VPSS, offers a course titled "Greek Men for Violence Prevention (GMVP)", which explores and challenges dominant expressions of masculinity in an effort to prevent sexual violence in social fraternities at UW-Madison.
-For more information, contact violenceprevention@uhs.wisc.edu or tschroepfer@wisc.edu.
+School of Social Work Elective Courses: The School of Social Work, in partnership with UHS VP, offers a course titled "Greek Men for Violence Prevention (GMVP)", which explores and challenges dominant expressions of masculinity in an effort to prevent sexual violence in social fraternities at UW-Madison.
+The program also gives men in fraternities an opportunity to dialogue about and create interventions related to issues of violence prevention on this campus.
+Men in this course learn about violence prevention best practice, bystander intervention, and how to support a survivor, along with how to question harmful social norms that contribute to violence.
+For more information, contact violenceprevention@uhs.wisc.edu.